catzz0507/linguaLibrary-ai/README.md

 - Flexible expansion to multiple languages and exam systems

 Instead of manually authoring thousands of static questions, the system generates quiz content dynamically through prompt-driven generation and validates the model output before it enters gameplay.

+> Note: The model name should be verified against the official hackathon naming guidelines and the exact local inference server model identifier before final submission.

 ---